Welcome to the FAQ where I try to answer questions that I get regularly. If you don’t see your question answered here, feel free to email me directly.

 How do I contact you?

 You can contact me through email.
 Since sometimes people have trouble with email links, the address is- paperthinpersonas (at) gmail (dot) com.
-I check this email address every week and do try to respond to every email I receive.
-Do check the rest of the questions to see if I answer you inquiry here, cause that will be faster than trying to email me in person most of the time.
+I do try to respond to every email I receive, but it can take me a while.
+If you haven’t heard from me in a week, feel free to send me a nudge.
+I won’t be offended.

 How often does the site update?